 Cold winters are here and people often stay indoors as they feel there is not much to do outside.
 Contrary to popular belief winters are actually an ideal time for many activities, some indoors and many outdoors.
-Here are fifteen things that you can consider to do in NYC city in the coldest winter days.
+Here are sixteen things that you can consider doing in NYC city in the coldest winter days.

 01. Walk around the city and the Central Park.
 What better time to explore the city on foot.
 Walk down the Madison avenue and you will get to see some stunning window displays of some of the high end fashion labels.